 The follicular or pre-ovulatory phase: This phase also begins on the first day of your period and normally lasts around 10-17 days.
 During these days, the level of your Follicle Stimulating Hormone (FSH) increases, which triggers your follicles to develop into mature eggs.
-Usually, up to thousands of follicles are released during every cycle, but only one follicle will develop into a mature egg and be released.
+Usually, between 10 and 20 follicles are released during every cycle, but only one follicle will develop into a mature egg and be released.
 Before the egg is released, the uterine lining thickens to prepare for implanting the mature egg into the uterus.

 The ovulatory phase: Ovulation occurs in the middle of the menstrual cycle in response to a peak in the level of oestrogen, right when the follicular phase is over.
 The oestrogen level triggers a release of the Luteinizing Hormone, also called the lh surge.
 This hormone helps the egg to push through the ovary wall and into the fallopian tube within 24 – 36 hours where it is available for fertilisation.
 This is the optimal time for artificial insemination.
 If the egg is fertilised, it will stick to the uterine wall after a few days of transportation.

 The luteal phase: The luteal phase lasts approximately 14 days and is the last stage in the cycle until the next menstrual phase begins unless fertilisation occurs.
 It marks a decrease in the level of FSH and LH.
 If the egg has not been fertilised, the body will shed the thickened uterine lining, and the menstrual cycle will start over.